ArxeFD/C-bank-account/README.md

 <h1>Bank Account Mini-Project</h1>
-This is a simple C program that allows users to create and access their bank accounts, deposit and withdraw funds, and view their account balances.
+This is a simple beginner C program that allows users to create and access their bank accounts, deposit and withdraw funds, and view their account balances.
 The program can handle up to 10 accounts, and supports two types of accounts: saving and checking.

 <h3>Getting Started</h3>
 To use this program, simply compile the source code and run the resulting executable file.